umr4nlp/umr-guidelines/guidelines.md

 <span id="3-1-5 (3c)">(3c)</span> Ten hurricanes hit six states over the weekend.

 Scope will not be annotated for summation readings (as we cannot reliably know it from the text alone), nor is it annotated where a distributive or collective reading can be predictably derived from the lexical semantics.
 In other words, whenever _run_ is interpreted distributively or _carry a piano_ is interpreted collectively, no scope annotation is needed.
 The scope annotation only comes into play when some overt linguistic element forces an interpretation that diverges from the lexical default.
 For example, in <a href="#3-1-5 (4a)">(4a)</a>, _together_ forces a collective interpretation of _run_, in <a href="#3-1-5 (4b)">(4b)</a>, _each_ forces a distributive interpretation of _carry a piano_, and in <a href="#3-1-5 (4c)">(4c)</a>, _each_ similarly forces a distributive interpretation of _hit_.
-In all these cases, a (s / scope) predicate would appear to clarify the non-canonical scopal relations.
+In all these cases, a (s/ scope) predicate would appear to clarify the non-canonical scopal relations.

 <span id="3-1-5 (4)">(4)</span>